GernotAlthammer/HA-ESPHome-WVC-Inverter/README.md

 # HA-ESPHome-WVC-Inverter
 HA ESPHome code for replacement of the WiFi module inside the KaiDeng WVC-Life Micro Inverters.

-Then to micro inverter is directly sending the actual values to Home Assistant.
+Then the micro inverter is directly sending the actual values to Home Assistant.
 No cloud communication is active anymore :)

 <img src="https://github.com/GernotAlthammer/HA-ESPHome-WVC-Inverter/blob/main/Pictures/WVC800_HA-Page.png">

-In the folder <a href="https://github.com/GernotAlthammer/HA-ESPHome-WVC-Inverter/tree/main/ESPHome" rel="nofollow">ESPHome</a> are 3 exapmles for the YAML code of the Inverter models WVC-600W, WVC-700W and WVC-800W.
+In the folder <a href="https://github.com/GernotAlthammer/HA-ESPHome-WVC-Inverter/tree/main/ESPHome" rel="nofollow">ESPHome</a> are 3 exapmles of YAML code for ESP-07S for the inverter models WVC-600W, WVC-700W and WVC-800W.

 That code needs to be changed in some of the default values in order to mach your Inverter model settings.